projectacrn/acrn-hypervisor/doc/developer-guides/primer.rst

 ACRN hypervisor provides major device assignment management.
 Since the hypervisor owns all native vectors and IRQs, there must be a mapping table to handle the Guest IRQ/Vector to Host IRQ/Vector.
-Currently we assign all devices to VM0 except the UART.
+Currently we assign all devices to SOS_VM except the UART.

 If a PCI device (with MSI/MSI-x) is assigned to Guest, the User OS will program the PCI config space and set the guest vector to this device.
 A